 Spotify has sent a message to every music service in the world, that music is a commodity to uphold the outdated notion that investing in conflict is good for business.

 And it does so at a time when the systemic structure of our economies are under scrutiny and in an unpredictable transition of reset.
-As a user of Spotify, this has made me think hard about what side of history I’d like to be remembered on.
+As a user of Spotify, this has made me think hard about what side of history I want to be on.
 This is a once-in-a-lifetime opportunity to support one of the most magical deterrents of conflict we have ever held: music.

 If we support Spotify to continue down this road, we are all signalling a green light for more music services to use music to facilitate conflict.

 As a singer, songwriter, and recording artist, I certainly do not wish my own music to be complicit in this grossly misguided and unethical development.